CodersCampus/supportDocs/docs/item/cp_Installing_and_Running.md

 <summary>What is GitHub?</summary>

 > - GitHub is a web-based platform used for version control and collaboration on software development projects.
-> - Think of it as a very cool online storage location where you can safely store your code to share with yourself or
+> - Think of it as a very cool online storage location where you can safely store your code to share with yourself or others.
-    others.
     >
-- You can have as many versions/iterations of your code as you'd like.
+- You can have as many versions/iterations of your code as you like.
->  - In case you accidentally delete your code/project on your computer, it's good to have your code safely on GitHub,
-     so you can safely retrieve it whenever you like.
+>  - In case you accidentally delete your code/project on your computer, it's good to have your code safely on GitHub, so you can safely retrieve it whenever you like.
 ---
 </details>

-1. Be given access to contribute too https://github.com/CodersCampus/cp, private repository via (Pete).
+1. Be given access to contribute to https://github.com/CodersCampus/cp, private repository via (Pete/Miriam).
 2. Click on green `<> Clone` button.
 3. Click `Open with GitHub Desktop`.
 4. Browser will display pop up window `Open GitHub Desktop.app?`.